On the existence of Monge maps for the Gromov-Wasserstein problem: Introduction

-Brenier's theorem can be extended in a few directions.
-The condition that $\mu$ has a density can be weakened to the fact that it does not give mass to sets of Hausdorff dimension smaller than $d-1$ (\textit{e.g.}~hypersurfaces), and $c$ can be more general than the squared distance function, as long as it satisfies the \emph{twist condition}, defined below.
-In the following, $\Xx=\Yy$ are complete Riemannian manifolds and $c:\Xx\times\Yy\to \RR$ is a continuous cost function, differentiable w.r.t.~$x$.
-We refer to \cite{mccann2011five,villani2009optimal} for more information on the twist condition, to \cite{chiappori2010hedonic,ahmad2011optimal,mccann2012glimpse} for the introduction of the subtwist condition and to \cite{moameni2016characterization} for that of the $m$-twist and generalized twist conditions.
+This theorem can be extended in a few directions.
+The condition that $\mu$ has a density can be weakened to the fact that it does not give mass to sets of Hausdorff dimension smaller than $d-1$ (e.g.~hypersurfaces), and $c$ can be more general than the squared distance function, as long as it satisfies the \emph{twist condition}, defined below.
+In the following, $\Xx$ and $\Yy$ are complete Riemannian manifolds and $c:\Xx\times\Yy\to \RR$ is a continuous cost function, differentiable with respect to $x$.
+We refer to \cite{mccann2011five,villani2009optimal} for more information on the twist condition, to \cite{chiappori2010hedonic,ahmad2011optimal,mccann2012glimpse} for the introduction of the subtwist condition, and to \cite{moameni2016characterization} for that of the $m$-twist and generalized twist conditions.